 - A first paragraph that clearly outlines the key points of the release.
 Whoever is reading your press release has a lot on his or her plate, so offering up the most important elements of your message in the first few sentences will vastly increase the chances that your release gets picked up.
 This first paragraph should answer those classic six questions: Who, What, When, Where, Why, and How?
 You can expand upon these details in subsequent paragraphs, but provide the essentials right up front to make your recipient’s job easy.

 - Quotations that lend an air of authority.
 If possible, include quotes from two different people related to the news item.
 If you are a company of one, don’t hesitate to “quote” yourself.
 This is fine, so don’t be self-conscious.
-The second quote could be from someone at a partner organization, whether it’s the shelter you’re raising funds for or the store at which you’ll hold your seminar.
-The quote could also come from a client who is enthusiastic about your new product or service.
+The second quote could be from someone at a partner organization, such as the shelter you’re raising funds for, or a participant, such as a client or student sharing their experience.
 Make sure your quotes expand on what has already been said, rather than reiterating information you’ve provided elsewhere.
 They should also include the speaker’s name and position.
 Anonymous quotes don’t count.

 Sample Press Release